At the in-person conference

 Lunch

 Lunch is included in the in-person delegate fee.
-This will be served in the Green Heart Marquee from 12.30pm-2.00pm.
 Lunch is a grab-and-go lunchbox, which you exchange for one of the lunch tickets in your delegate badge.

 To help cut down on food waste (by limiting the number of uncollected special diet boxes), all lunch menu options will be vegan.
 If you have indicated additional dietary requirements during conference registration, the catering team will let you know which option is suitable each day, or where you can collect your named special diet lunch box.